 Your February mentor tip: Manage your stress for academic success

-Whether related to your academics or your personal life, it is important to be attentive to the way your stress presents itself and aware of what is causing it.
+Students tend to deal with a lot of different kinds of daily stress.
+Whether it’s related to your academics or your personal life, it's important to be attentive to your stress symptoms and aware of underlying stressors.

-Understanding your stress is the first step to dealing with it in a healthy and productive way.
-Let’s look at some ways to take action and relieve some of that unnecessary student stress to help you perform better in university!
+Understanding your stress and where it comes from is the first step in being able to take the proper action to relieve some of that unnecessary student stress and help you perform better in university!

 Understanding your stress

-A key step to stress management is self-awareness.
-Start to take note of the signs or symptoms of your stress.
+The best thing for stress management is self-awareness.
+Take note of signs or symptoms of stress.
 These symptoms can be physical, mental, emotional or behavioural.
-For example, maybe you are having trouble falling asleep, or perhaps you are frustrated and the little things are bothering you more than usual.
+For example, maybe you’re having trouble falling asleep, or are getting annoyed more easily than usual.

 Your body gives you these signals for a reason.
-When you experience them, take a moment to try to identify the triggers.
-Ask yourself: why am I feeling this way?
+When you experience them, take a moment to try and identify the triggers.
+Ask yourself: Why am I feeling this way?
 What is the cause?

 Using self-care to manage stress

-To help prevent this, it is important to incorporate effective stress management strategies in your everyday student routine and to make time for self-care.
+To help prevent that worst-case scenario, it’s important to incorporate effective stress management strategies in your everyday student routine and practice self-care.

-I know that as students — with days packed full of classes, studying, group work and part-time jobs — it is hard to envision time to practice self-care.
+I know that as students — with days packed full of classes, studying, group work and often part-time jobs — it’s hard to envision time to practice self-care.
 But trust me, just a few small changes can go a long way when it comes to reducing stress.

 Here are the three main components of self-care and a few examples to help you adjust to them easily:

-1. Physical: One way to improve or maintain your physical health is by creating healthy habits, patterns and routines — and sticking to them!
-It can be as simple as staying hydrated, taking the stairs instead of the escalator or going to bed at the same time every night.
-These little changes will help to give your body the energy it needs for a productive day.
+- Physical: One way to improve or maintain your physical health is by creating healthy habits, patterns and routines — and sticking to them!
+It can be as simple as staying hydrated, taking the stairs instead of the escalator or going to bed at the same time every night to give your body the energy it needs for a productive day.

-2. Spiritual: This component is less about religion and more about feeling connected with the world around you.
-While many students connect to spirituality through their religious faith, another way to do this is by doing more outdoor activities and reconnecting with nature and the world around you.
+- Spiritual: This component is less about religion and more about feeling connected with the world around you.
+One way to do this is by doing more outdoors activities and reconnecting with nature.

 You can always join an excursion with the Concordia Outdoors Club or join an Explore Montreal Walking Tour with the International Students Office, this spring.
 You can also attend upcoming events with the Multi-Faith and Spirituality Centre.

-3. Emotional: Make time to address your emotions.
-The more you run away from your feelings, the more they can drain your energy and ability to succeed in life.
+- Emotional: Make time to address your emotions.
+The more you run away from feelings, the more they will drain your energy and ability to succeed in your day-to-day life.

-Nurture healthy relationships.
+You can do this by nurturing healthy relationships.
 Don’t let other people’s stress and negativity add to yours!
-Know what you can handle and learn to say no to what you can't.
-Set reasonable boundaries in your relationships and interactions.
+You can also set reasonable limits — know what you can handle and learn to say no to what you cannot.

 And of course, stay positive.
-Don’t let negative thoughts take over.
-The more you adopt positive thinking, the more easily you can avoid negative stressors.
+Don’t let your negative thoughts take over.
+The more you adopt positive thinking, the more easily you can avoid the negative stressors in life.

-Ultimately, university is your chance to pursue your interests and learn more about subjects that fascinate you, all while developing and challenging yourself.
-Some stress is inevitable when it comes to student life, but don’t let it jeopardize your experience as a Concordian.
+Ultimately, university is your chance to pursue your interests and learn more about subjects that fascinate you, all while developing and challenging yourself along the way.
+Of course, stress is often inevitable in this sort of environment but don’t let it jeopardize your experience as a Concordian.